ThorpeJosh/image-sorting-tool/README.md

 &ensp;&ensp;&ensp;&ensp;└── 03/<br>
 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;└── 20200301-110330.jpg<br>

-Images that do not have EXIF data available will be copied to a 'failed' folder in the root directory of the above directory structure without any renaming.
+Images that do not have EXIF data available will be copied to a 'failed_to_sort' folder in the root directory of the above directory structure without any renaming.

 This tool is multithreaded to increase performance on high speed storage such as SSDs.